seunghun23/annotate_Platypus_VCF/README.md

  * `VARIANT_CLASS` : Type of the variant.
 (SNV, indel, substitution)
  * `Consequence` : Effect of the variant. (missense_variant, frameshift_variant, start_lost...etc).
        Refer to https://useast.ensembl.org/info/genome/variation/prediction/predicted_data.html
  * `MAF` : Minor Allele Frequency of a variant.
-This value is given only when the alt allele of the variant is actually a minor allele for the position
+This value is provided only when the alt allele of the variant is the minor allele for the position.
- * `VAF` : Variant Allele Frequency.
-This is number of reads supporting the variant divided by the total number of sequencing reads at the position
+ * `VAF` : Variant Allele Frequency, calculated as the number of reads supporting the variant divided by the total number of sequencing reads at the position.
- * `RAF` : Reference Allele Frequency.
-Number of reads supporting the ref allele divided by the total number of sequencing reads (Also `100 - VAF`)
+ * `RAF` : Reference Allele Frequency, calculated as the number of reads supporting the ref allele divided by the total number of sequencing reads (also 100 - VAF).
- * `Read_Depth` : Total number of reads at the site of variant (Depth of sequence coverage).
+ * `Read_Depth` : Total number of reads at the site of the variant (Depth of sequence coverage).
  * `Supporting_Reads` : Total number of reads supporting the variant
- * `ALT_Type` : Indicate whether a variant is `Multi-Allelic` or `Biallelic`.
-Variants with Multi-Allelic flag are the ones originally had one row in the vcf with more than one possible ALT allele.
-They are decomposed into individual variant per alt allele.
-We recommend users to review the raw sequencing file (BAM or CRAMS) for the multi-allelic variants
+ * `ALT_Type` : Indicates whether a variant is Multi-Allelic or Biallelic.
+Multi-Allelic variants are those with more than one possible ALT allele in the original VCF.
+They are decomposed into individual variants per alt allele.
+It is recommended that users review the raw sequencing files (BAM or CRAM) for multi-allelic variants.
- * `sample` : The same sample column value extacted from the original VCF.
+ * `sample` : The sample column value extacted from the original VCF.
+The format is `GT:GL:GOF:GQ:NR:NV`